The 2022 football calendar will be very different, but don't fret | DW | 29.12.2021

 Playing straight through like that may seem like a burden, but that is exactly what they would do if the league season carried on.
 That is also what will happen with leagues that have different calendars to western Europe.
 Major League Soccer in the US for example will run from February to November with the World Cup following.
 Normally they have always had to break in the middle for a June World Cup.

 At least European players will get most of June off next year with only the Nations League a slight hindrance.
-A November World Cup also gives the likes of Germany coach Hansi Flick a few more months to prepare.
+Fans missing their four-yearly July football fix can watch a wide-open women's Euros.
+Meanwhile, a November men's World Cup also gives the likes of Germany coach Hansi Flick a few more months to prepare.

 "We have to develop further right up until the World Cup," he said.
 "How far we will have got by then, I don't know."